AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 GROUP BY company
 ORDER BY lay_offs DESC;

--- inner query inside of CTE to target netflix's ranking WITH ranks AS
+-- inner query inside of CTE to target Netflix’s ranking WITH ranks AS
 (
 	SELECT company, ROUND(avg_layoff_percentage,2)*100 AS avg_layoff_percentage, DENSE_RANK() OVER(ORDER BY avg_layoff_percentage DESC) AS `rank`